 Routing on the Internet (to get from one endpoint to another) makes use of the Border Gateway Protocol (BGP).
 It has been around since the early 1990s.
-BGP routing incidents, like the widely publicized YouTube route leak by Pakistan Telecom in 2008, are known as route leaks (also referred to as BGP/Route Hijack) and can create Internet-wide traffic diversions.
-IETF (Internet Engineer Task Force) after a long consultation process came up with most common definition and classification of BGP Route Leaks in RFC7908 [1].
-Routing incidents occur on daily basis and they take a large toll on ISP operations, we only hear about them when a large portion of service is disrupted otherwise small incidents are not even properly reported.
-These incidents or traffic diversions can be the result of unintended configuration errors, software bugs, or intentional/planned active attacks.
+BGP routing incidents, like the widely publicized YouTube route leak by Pakistan Telecom in 2008, are known as route leaks and can create Internet-wide traffic diversions.
+They now occur daily and they take a large toll on ISP operations.
+These diversions can be the result of configuration errors, software bugs, or active attacks.
 The root cause of these problems is the lack of built-in security in the BGP protocol.
-The protocol which runs the Internet.

-In order to mitigate some of these issues a security hook was added to the BGP through Resource Certification, also referred to as Resource Public Key Infrastructure (RPKI), which was specified by the IETF to provide a secure means to certify the legitimacy of resource holder (IPv4 and IPv6 Addresses), as a step towards securing the routing.

-RPKI uses hierarchical Public Key Infrastructure (PKI) which binds Internet number resources (INRs), such as Autonomous System Number (ASN) and IP (IPv4 and IPv6) addresses, to a public key via certificates.
+In order to mitigate this, Resource Certification, also referred to as Resource Public Key Infrastructure (RPKI), was specified by the IETF to provide a secure means to certify the allocation of Internet number resources, as a step towards securing routing.
+RPKI uses hierarchical Public Key Infrastructure (PKI) which binds Internet number resources (INRs), such as IP addresses, to a public key via certificates.
 The corresponding private keys are used to make attestations for these INRs.
-For example, a resource owner can generate objects called Route Origin Authorizations (ROAs), which authorize an AS to originate certain IP prefixes.
-Basically, the idea is that an operator should be able to automatically verify the origin of a route by following a chain of cryptographically signed certificates, the root certificate authorities are the regional internet registries (RIRs - AfriNIC, APNIC, ARIN, LACNIC and RIPE NCC)
+For example, a resource owner can generate objects called Route Origin Authorizations (ROAs), which authorize an AS to announce certain IP prefixes.

-There are five RIRs responsible for the allocation and registration of Internet number resources.
-The service to create ROA (Route Origin Authorisation) is provided by each Regional Internet address Registry (RIR) and allows Internet number resource holders to generate digital "resource certificates" for the resources that have been registered to them by the RIRs.
+So: RPKI provides a way to connect Internet number resource information (such as IP Addresses) to a trust anchor.
+The service is provided by each Regional Internet address Registry (RIR) and allows Internet number resource holders to generate digital "resource certificates" for the resources that have been registered to them by the RIRs.
 Similar to digital signatures used with email, or e-commerce security, these certificates provide verifiable proof that a given set of IPv4 addresses, IPv6 addresses and Autonomous System Numbers have been assigned or allocated to a specific organization.
+An RPKI Resource Certificate verifies that a particular party is the authorized holder of a particular IP address and Autonomous System (AS) Number, and this can be used to prevent fraudulent use of IP addresses themselves.